akestoridis/grc-ieee802154/README.md

 	* Disable the `RIME Stack` block.
 	* Disable the `IEEE802.15.4 MAC` block.
 	* Connect `Socket PDU` to `IEEE802.15.4 OQPSK PHY`.
-	* Try to transmit an 802.15.4 packet using Scapy (v2.4.2+) by generating and executing the flow graph, followed by the following commands:
+	* Try to transmit an IEEE 802.15.4 packet using Scapy (v2.4.2+) by generating and executing the flow graph, followed by the following commands:
 ```
 $ python3
 >>> import socket